AdobeDocs/campaign.en/help/technotes/upgrades/ims-migration-updated.md

-### Step 9 -(optional) Update the Technical Account operator within the Campaign Client Console {#ims-migration-step-9}
+### Step 9 - (optional) Update the technical account operator within the Campaign Client Console {#ims-migration-step-9}

 This step is optional and only available within the Marketing Instance(s), not within any Message Center instance.
 If specific folder permissions or named rights have been defined for the Technical Operator not via the assigned Operator Group(s).
 You would now need to update the newly created Technical Account user in the Admin Console to grant the folder permissions or named rights required.

 Note that the Technical Account user will NOT exist in Adobe Campaign until at least one API call is made to the Campaign Instance, at which time IMS will create the user within Campaign.
 If you are unable to locate the technical users within Campaign, ensure you have been able to successfully send an API call as outlined [in Step 7](#ims-migration-step-7).

-1. To apply the changes needed for the new Technical Account User you will locate them within the Campaign Client Console by email address.
+1. To apply the changes needed for the new Technical Account User, locate them within the Campaign Client Console by email address.
 This email address was created during the Project Creation and Authentication steps above.

     You can locate this email address by clicking on the **OAuth Server-to-Server** heading in the **Credentials** section of the Project.